SublimeBoundary/sublimeboundary_com/src/pages/index.md

     At Sublime Boundary all of our products are handmade in Hove to high standards.
 We source all of our paper directly from FSC-certified suppliers to ensure sustainability from the forest to our door.
-We pigment-print our artworks onto these high-quality papers and hand-finish everything by hand to ensure a premium quality product.
+We pigment-print our artworks onto these high-quality papers and hand-finish everything to ensure a premium quality product.
 description: Our A6 greetings cards featuring photography by Vicky Waters and AI-art by Ganzfeld Studio have a dream-like quality and a tactile, textured feel.